elleracompany/craft-cookie-consent/FEATURES.md

 ## Features
 ### Fully configurable
+- Multisite Compatible - Customize settings for each site
 - Use our default template or create one yourself
 - Implement javascript and css in your own files, and disable the loading of ours
 - List all cookies your site is using - Add or remove cookies and cookie groups